MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 No. External access (federation) is not supported for calls with Remote Assist mobile users at this time.
 Learn more about federation [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/multi-tenant-deployment).

-## Does Dynamics 365 Remote Assist mobile support guest access?
+## Can a Dynamics 365 Remote Assist mobile user join a call with a Teams user who is a guest in the Remote Assist user's tenant?

 Yes.
-Guest access enables Teams admins or members to add individual users from outside their tenant into specific Teams teams and channels.
 Learn more about guest access [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/multi-tenant-deployment).

 ## Does Dynamics 365 Remote Assist mobile support the ability to see both the live video feed from the rear-facing camera as well as the technician's face from the front-facing camera?